Overhook

-In wrestling, an overhook, also incorrectly called a wizard (a whizzer is when the opponent's armpit and shoulder are lifted with an overhook hold, usually done against leg takedown attacks), is a clinch hold that is used to control the opponent.
+In wrestling, an overhook is a clinch hold that is used to control the opponent.
+It is sometimes incorrectly called a wizard, which is a malapropism of whizzer (when the opponent's armpit and shoulder are lifted with an overhook hold, usually done against leg takedown attacks).
 An overhook is performed from any direction by putting an arm over the opponent's arm, and encircling the opponent's arm or upper body.
 Having an overhook with one arm is called a single overhook, while having overhooks with both arms is known as double overhooks.

 Overhooks are typically employed in response to underhooks by an opponent.

 Single overhook

 A single overhook can be used to take an opponent down.
 The protagonist hooks over one arm of the opponent, simultaneously moving to that side of the opponent, often while holding the opponent's other upper arm or elbow with his other hand.
 He puts his weight on the opponent's hooked arm, forcing him to the ground, and then steps over the opponent's back.